 After lunch we went to Pantai Walakiri, a beautiful mangrove beach, famous spot among photographers to capture sunset pictures.
 However the wind is terribly strong today and it looked like a storm would pass by.
 We couldn’t take any good pictures and the wind also caused a high tide so the mangrove trees were almost non existent.

 Bukit Persaudaraan is only 3km drive away from the airport.
-We got to see wild horses grazing and looked at Waingapu city from top of the hill.
+Here on on top of the hill we are able to see wild horses grazing and looked at Waingapu city from top of the hill.

 East Sumba also has its own waterfall called Tanggedu.
 However the access to the waterfall is not easy.
-We need to park our car in the homes of local residents and continue the journey by walking about 2.5 km to the waterfall spot.
-Walking 2.5km is too difficult for a 2.5 years old and I don’t think I can carry her on my back that far.
-We’ll save these waterfalls when Alyssa is bigger so she can hike us to the waterfalls we didn’t manage to see.
+We need to park our car in the homes of local residents and continue the journey by hiking around 2.5 km to the waterfall.
+Walking 2.5km would be too difficult for Alyssa and I don’t think I can carry her on my back that far.
+We’ll save these waterfalls when Alyssa is older so she can hike us to the waterfalls we didn’t manage to see.

 This end our adventure in Sumba as tomorrow we are flying to Bali.
 December is not exactly the best month in Sumba because there are days where it rains and we didn’t get the blue sky.
 But hey we love to travel when we have the time off.
 We still able to enjoy the raw beauty of Sumba.
 A very beautiful small island which have it both; stunning beach and magnificent hills.
 Au Revoir Sumba!